 A baby's head, or skull, is made up of eight different bones.
 The connections between these bones are called sutures.
 When a baby is born, it is normal for these sutures to be open a little.
 As long as the sutures are open, the baby's skull and brain can grow.

 Craniosynostosis is a condition that causes one or more of the baby's sutures to close too early.
 This can cause the shape of your baby's head to be different than normal.
 It can sometimes limit how much the brain can grow.

-An x-ray or computed tomography (CT) scan can be used to diagnose craniosynostosis.
+An x-ray or computed tomography (CT) scan, or magnetic resonance imaging (MRI) can be used to diagnose craniosynostosis.
 Surgery is usually needed to correct it.

 Surgery frees the sutures that are fused.
 It also reshapes the brow, eye sockets, and skull as needed.
 The goals of surgery are:

 - To relieve pressure on the child's brain

 - To make sure there is enough room in the skull to allow the brain to properly grow